raspberrypilearning/mood-board/en/step_1.md

 In this project, you will create a mood board webpage for a real or imaginary project.
 You could make a mood board to redesign your bedroom or to represent a fashion item, party, or website.
 Alternatively, your mood board could be a reminder of all the things that make you happy.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">**mood board**</span> is a collage that arranges images, fonts, colours, and other design elements to create a look or style for a project.
-Mood boards can be used to create brand designs, product designs, and pretty much any other type of design project.
+Mood boards can be used to create brand designs, product designs, and lots of other types of design projects.
 </p>

 You will: